BIS FMCS Certification for Foreign Manufacturers - Standphill India

 Frequently Asked Questions (FAQ)

-An Authorized Indian Representative is a person or entity located in India who acts on behalf of the foreign manufacturer for BIS application, communication, and compliance matters.
+An Authorized Indian Representative (AIR) is a person or entity located in India who acts on behalf of the foreign manufacturer for BIS application, communication, and compliance matters.
+If the foreign manufacturer does not have a branch office in India, appointment of an AIR is mandatory under the FMCS scheme.

-The AIR can be the branch office of the foreign manufacturer in India, the Indian importer or distributor, or an independent Indian entity or consultant capable of handling BIS compliance.
+The AIR can be the branch office of the foreign manufacturer in India, the Indian importer or distributor, or an independent Indian consultant or Indian entity capable of handling BIS compliance.
+The AIR must be able to communicate with BIS authorities and manage responsibilities related to the licence.

-Common documents include company registration certificate, manufacturing licence, process flow chart, machinery list, testing equipment list, calibration certificates, quality control details, product test reports, AIR documents, and manufacturer undertaking.
+Common documents include company registration certificate, manufacturing licence, process flow chart, factory layout, machinery list, testing equipment list, calibration certificates, quality control details, product test reports, AIR documents, and manufacturer undertaking.
+Standphill India assists in complete document preparation.

 Yes.
-Standphill India provides complete support including documentation, AIR assistance, inspection preparation, testing coordination, and regulatory follow-up.
+Standphill India provides complete support including documentation preparation, AIR appointment and management assistance, factory inspection preparation, laboratory testing coordination, BIS regulatory follow-up, and post-approval renewal support.
+We have completed 1000+ FMCS projects globally.